mozilla/www.ccadb.org/policy.md

 * The SHA-256 fingerprint of the certificate is specifically listed as in scope in the audit statements of the parent certificate, and the "Audits Same as Parent" checkbox is checked; or
 * The certificate has expired; or
 * The certificate has been revoked, and the corresponding record in the CCADB has been updated with the correct revocation status.

-CA Owners must provide English versions of any CP, CPS, and Audit documents which are not originally in English, with version numbers matching the document they are a translation of.
-The English version is not required to be authoritative in all cases of dispute, but the CA Owner must attest that the translation is not materially different to the original.

 CA Owners must submit an [Add/Update Root Request Case](https://www.ccadb.org/cas/updates) to add or update audit information for root CA certificates stored in the CCADB.